djpasseyjr/idealabs/README.md

-# idealabs
+# Idealabs
 Work Projects For Resume

-  This folder includes code used while developing a discrete time perturbation for controlled dynamic systems.
+  This folder includes code written while a research assistant at BYU-Idea Labs.
+Most of the code is centered around developing a discrete time perturbation for controlled dynamic systems.
 A key part of the process was creating a transfer function with poles within the unit circle.
 (For stability.)
-Much of the attached code and graphs deal with this aspect of the problem.
+Much of the attached code and graphs deal with this aspect of the problem and tests the sizes of various parameter solutions.

-   I also recommend looking at exploring-reachability.pdf for an example of my mathematical thinking and writing.
+   Please glance through exploring-reachability.pdf for an example of my mathematical thinking and writing.